jorroll/reactive-forms-2-proposal/README.md

   status: 'DISABLED' | 'PENDING' | 'VALID' | 'INVALID';
   statusChanges: Observable<'DISABLED' | 'PENDING' | 'VALID' | 'INVALID'>;

+  /**
+   * Emits focus events intended to signal that the `input` associated
+   * with a FormControl should receive focuse in the browser.
+   */
   focusChanges: Observable<{ [key: string]: any } | undefined>;

   disabled: boolean;